 Your arms should remain in a straight position at this point.
 Bending your elbows, use your arms to lower your body.
 Push your body back up to the beginning.
 Make sure your palms are positioned well, as they’ll be helping to keep your upper body steady.
 Complete three sets of 8-12 repetitions of this exercise.

 Another common exercise completed by fitness enthusiasts.
 Crunches predominately target your abdominal muscles but will also strengthen your core.
 They are great for developing muscles and creating definition.

-The dumbbell press is used mostly for the growth of chest, tricep and shoulder muscles build through the movement of pushing dumbbells upwards away from the body.
+The dumbbell press is used mainly for the growth of chest, tricep and shoulder muscles build through the movement of pushing dumbbells upwards away from the body.

-The exercise is performed by laying down on the floor as to prevent the arms going below the shoulders on the relaxation phase, before then pushing the arms upwards until practically straight, and then bringing back down.
-Once an ideal weight is found, the exercise should be consisting of 3 sets of 8-12 reps
+The exercise is performed by laying down on the floor to prevent the arms from going below the shoulders during the relaxation phase, before then pushing the arms upwards until practically straight and then bringing them back down.
+Once an ideal weight is found, the exercise should consist of 3 sets of 8-12 reps

-Dumbbell rows are used to work the mid to upper back muscles such as the lats and traps, through the pulling of the dumbbell to the body.
+Dumbbell rows are used to work the mid to upper back muscles, such as the lats and traps, by pulling the dumbbell to the body.

 For more toning workouts you can do at home, check out some of these:

 - Legs and Butt Kettle Bell Toning Workout